Kevin4e/NFSVersionManager/README.md

 # NFS Version Manager

 ![Thumbnail](assets/thumbnail.png)

 ## Overview

-This library lets you check if a DLL was injected into a specific NFS game.
+This library lets you check if a DLL was loaded into a specific NFS game.

 **C++17+** is required.